 Type Y or N and press the Enter key.
-The Terminal Menu will be displayed:
+The Terminal Menu will display:

 '''

-MODIFY TERMINAL TABLES
+1. MODIFY TERMINAL TABLES

-MODIFY TERMINAL/MODEL CODE CONFIGURATION
+2. MODIFY TERMINAL/MODEL CODE CONFIGURATION

-LOAD TABLE INTO TERMINAL
+3. LOAD TABLE INTO TERMINAL

-SELECT OPTION (1, 2, OR 3):

-'''

-To continue the terminal definition procedure, please go to the following subsection.
+To continue the terminal definition procedure, please go to the following section.